-Being person-centred is about focusing care on the needs of individuals, moving from "what is the matter with you" to "what matters to you".
+Being person-centred is about focusing care on the needs of individual.
 Ensuring that people's preferences, needs and values guide clinical decisions, and providing care that is respectful of and responsive to them.

 Health and wellbeing outcomes need to be co-produced by individuals and members of the workforce working in partnership, with evidence suggesting that this provides better patient outcomes and costs less to health and care systems.